YongBoYu1/chrome_extendsion/docs/components/backend.md

     *   Loads API keys and basic configuration from environment variables (using `python-dotenv`).
     *   Configures basic logging (currently streams to console at INFO level).
     *   Sets up CORS middleware (currently configured permissively with `allow_origins=["*"]`, needs restriction for production).
-    *   Uses `uvicorn` as the ASGI server for running the application.
+    *   Uses `uvicorn` as the ASGI server for running the application (defaults to port 5001).

 ### 2. Page Processor (`page_processor.py`)